kolourr/BANKI/BANKI-template.md

 - [ ] Tell me about yourself.

-  - **Discussion:** I'm Bruce, an industrial engineer and artist turned full-stack engineer specializing in JavaScript, React, Node.js, SQL and MongoDB.
+  - **Discussion:** I'm Bruce, a Software and Industrial Engineer specializing in JavaScript, React, Node.js, SQL and MongoDB.
 I love learning, reading and building things that have a positive impact on the world.

-  - **Discussion:** I have experience working in manufacturing, transportation, app development, growth hacking and even e-commerce.
+  - **Discussion:** I have experience working in manufacturing, transportation, app development, growth hacking and  e-commerce.
 I have led training sessions, developed complex policies, led a department through a software tranformation and was even commissioning various equipment.
 In my free time, I make Indie-Pop music.

 - [ ] Tell me about your experience at 100Devs.